aquenos/ChimeraTK-ControlSystemAdapter-EPICS/README.md

-The [ChimeraTK project](https://github.com/ChimeraTK/) provides a set of libraries that allow for the easy integration of hardware devices (in particular devices based on MicroTCA / PCIE Express) into control-system applications.
+The [ChimeraTK project](https://github.com/ChimeraTK/) provides a set of libraries that allow for the easy integration of hardware devices (in particular devices based on MicroTCA / PCI Express) into control-system applications.

 This EPICS device support provides an interface between EPICS and the ChimeraTK core libraries.
 There are two ways in which this EPICS device support integrates